appsmithorg/appsmith-docs/website/docs/reference/widgets/modal.md

 <dd>

-Reflects the widget name of the modal.
+Reflects the widget name of the Modal.

 *Example:*
 ```js